Cyber Resilience

 CVE-2024-34447 is a high-severity Improper Validation of Certificate with Host Mismatch (CWE-297) vulnerability in Bouncycastle (inferred from references).
 Its CVSS base score is 7.5 (High).

-Operationally, ranked at the 34.0th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Adversary-in-the-Middle (T1557); ranked in the top 48% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.

 EU & UK References